 Withdrawals will be added to your income in that tax year and subject to any further income tax.
 Large withdrawals could result in you being pushed into a higher tax bracket.

-When you first take a taxable lump sum or income from a pension, it is likely that emergency tax will be deducted, unless your retirement provider has been supplied with a current original P45.
-If they are not provided with this, emergency tax will be deducted until HMRC send your correct tax code directly to your pension provider.
-More tax may be deducted than you owe, in which case you will need to reclaim this from HMRC directly.
+When you first take a taxable lump sum or income from a pension, it is likely that emergency tax will be deducted.
+After the first payment is made from the Vantage SIPP HMRC should then provide an updated tax code directly to Hargreaves Lansdown to be used for any future payments.
+Any over-paid or under-paid tax should be settled with HMRC by you directly.
 The tax you pay will depend on your circumstances and tax rules can change in the future.

 Anything else to consider?